Submitted by Robert Mues with legal research and assistance from Aaron Hill, an extern from the University of Dayton School of Law.

 The Real ID Act is a new federal law that at present is to be implemented by the States by December, 2009.
 There have been fierce battles over the law between Homeland Security, privacy advocates and the States that oppose the demands of the Real ID Act.
 The act requires States to set up systems that will encode accurate personal information on the face of the card/license and enter the information into data banks shared by States and the federal government.
 The minimum information that must be on a Real ID driver’s license includes the person’s full legal name, the person’s date of birth, the person’s gender, as well as the person’s address of principle residence.

-So how would this law impact a victim of domestic violence?
+So how would this law impact a victim of domestic violence in Dayton?
 The new regulations of the Act provide an exception that “A DMV may apply an alternate address on a driver’s license or identification card if the individual’s address is entitled to be suppressed under state or federal law or suppressed by a court order including an administrative order issued by a state or federal court.”
 In order to protect victims of domestic violence, roughly half of American States have created Address Confidentiality Programs (ACPs).
 The ACP can create a “dummy” address for the victim so the driver’s license or ID card wouldn’t divulge a person’s real address for a former abuser to potentially obtain.
 So, in the states with ACP’s, the victim might be able to get by with the “dummy” address on the license and entered into the data system.
 Ohio is one of the States that unfortunately does not have such a program.
 In those states without ACP’s the person’s true address might need to be entered into the “system”.
 While some of the original concerns of advocates for victims of domestic violence, such as the National Network to End Domestic Violence, have been reduced by the exception regulation added to the law, the organization is still very concerned.
 Cindy Southworth, technology project director for the NNEDV, says “given that there are less than six degrees of separation between most abusers and a friend or relative who works for the DMV, we are concerned about victim’s location information housed in State databases that could be searched nationally.”
 It is still unclear as to what information will be exchanged among the State-to-State databases and how it will be secured.
 This leaves lingering doubts as to the security of personal information for victims of domestic violence even in states with ACPs.
 To learn more about the NNEDV click here.

 The Real ID Act as Applied to Ohio and Social Security Number Changes: